SMKrizan/day-planner/README.md

 ACCEPTANCE CRITERIA
-GIVEN I am using a daily planner to create a schedule WHEN I open the planner
+GIVEN I am using a daily planner to create a schedule WHEN I scroll down
-THEN the current day is displayed at the top of the calendar WHEN I scroll down
 THEN I am presented with time blocks for standard business hours WHEN I view the time blocks for that day